sibercat/Conan-Exiles-DBFixResavingPackage/README.md

 ](https://github.com/VoidEssy/FuncomDBFixGenerator) thanks to the users from Admins United: Conan Discord.

 ===========================================================================
-Basically a script to fix:
+Basically the script to fix:
 LogPackageName:Warning: String asset reference "None" is in short form, which is unsupported and -- even if valid -- resolving it will be really slow.
 LogPackageName:Warning: Please consider resaving package in order to speed-up loading.